dfastje/resume/CV/ExperienceNotes.md

     - HAProxy

 # Education:
-- B.S. in Physics with minor in Math from U of A
+- B.S. in Physics with minor in Math from the University of Arizona

 # Awards:
 - Dean's List